Venus: Geography

-Colourized image (Venera 9, 1975), the colour of the Venusian sky is at the surface orange-yellow due to rayleigh scattering or a blue absorber in the lower atmosphere, being white at higher altitudes, while the surface is a basalt-like dark gray, which is possibly oxidized red.

 Most Venusian surface features are named after historical and mythological women.
 Exceptions are Maxwell Montes, named after James Clerk Maxwell, and highland regions Alpha Regio, Beta Regio, and Ovda Regio.
 The last three features were named before the current system was adopted by the International Astronomical Union, the body which oversees planetary nomenclature.

 The longitude of physical features on Venus is expressed relative to its prime meridian.
 The original prime meridian passed through the radar-bright spot at the centre of the oval feature Eve, located south of Alpha Regio.
 After the Venera missions were completed, the prime meridian was redefined to pass through the central peak in the crater Ariadne on Sedna Planitia.

 The stratigraphically oldest tessera terrains have consistently lower thermal emissivity than the surrounding basaltic plains measured by Venus Express and Magellan, indicating a different, possibly a more felsic, mineral assemblage.
 The mechanism to generate a large amount of felsic crust usually requires the presence of a water ocean and plate tectonics, implying that habitable condition existed on early Venus, with large bodies of water at some point.
 However, the nature of tessera terrains is far from certain.

-Studies reported in 2023 suggested for the first time that Venus may have had plate tectonics during ancient times and, as a result, may have had a more habitable environment, possibly one capable of sustaining life.
-Venus has gained interest as a case for research into the development of Earth-like planets and their habitability.